WARNING: unbalanced footnote start tag short code found.

 Similar to place-based investment programs, the ability to have a secure source of flexible funding to allocate toward long-term upstream community benefit strategies will determine the sustainability and impact of those commitments over time, and their ability to effectively complement the place-based investment strategies explored above.
 Health systems have adopted a variety of formulas for deciding on the community benefit allocation for community building efforts, including:

-- Percentage of prior year audited expenses: Each Dignity Health hospital contributes .05 percent of prior year audited expenses for community grants that align with priorities identified in the local facilities community health needs assessment (approximately $4 million annually).22Pablo Bravo, phone interview by David Zuckerman and Katie Parker, March 18, 2016.
+- Percentage of prior year audited expenses: Each Dignity Health hospital contributes .05 percent of prior year audited expenses for community grants that align with priorities identified in the local facilities’ community health needs assessment (approximately $4 million annually).((Pablo Bravo, phone interview by David Zuckerman and Katie Parker, March 18, 2016.))

-- Percentage of net income: Joseph requires that 10 percent of net income be allocated to the Community Partnership Fund; Three-quarters of those contributions support Care for the Poor programs selected locally by each hospital; 17.5 percent support Community Partnership Fund initiatives; and, the remaining 7.5 percent is added to the Fund’s endowment to help ensure the sustainability of future programs that assist low-income and underserved populations.23Gabriela Robles, interview by David Zuckerman and Katie Parker, April 15, 2016.
+- Percentage of net income: Joseph requires that 10 percent of net income be allocated to the Community Partnership Fund.
+Three-quarters of those contributions support Care for the Poor programs selected locally by each hospital; 17.5 percent support Community Partnership Fund initiatives; and, the remaining 7.5 percent is added to the Fund’s endowment to help ensure the sustainability of future programs that assist low-income and underserved populations.((Gabriela Robles, interview by David Zuckerman and Katie Parker, April 15, 2016.))

-- Allocation from long-term investment portfolio: As discussed above, Mercy Health and Dartmouth-Hitchcock Health have utilized investment portfolio returns to create a pool of grant dollars to address community needs.
+- Allocation from long-term investment portfolio: As discussed previously, Mercy Health and Dartmouth-Hitchcock Health have utilized investment portfolio returns to create a pool of grant dollars to address community needs.

 Address community health needs by allocating discretionary operating dollars to sustainable solutions